jonnyowenpowell/jonnyowenpowell/README.md

 <details>
 <summary><i>jonnyowenpowell-zz?</i></summary>
 Who is <a href="https://github.com/jonnyowenpowell-zz"><i>jonnyowenpowell-zz</i></a>?
 A previous me, who lost their 2FA key and backup codes!
-GitHub kindly suffixed the old account `-zz` to make way for this one.
+GitHub kindly suffixed the old account to make way for this one.
 </details>